-Not only does it create a bad impression of your company with potential hires, but there is also the extensive cost that’s involved along the way.
-Here are a few ways to fix a broken system in order to improve your future hires.
+Not only does it create a bad impression of your company with potential hires, but there are the extensive cost involved along the way.
+Here are a few ways to fix a broken system to improve your future hires.

 Every time an employee leaves, a company should re-evaluate the open position and make any necessary changes.
 Look at the tasks that are no longer relevant, delegate responsibilities that should lie with someone else, and add details to the job.

 Bad hiring practices #2: Badly written job ads with irrelevant requirements

 Take some time to rewrite the job description – don’t just recycle old job ads.
 You need to make sure that it is concise, appealing, and accurate.
 It should clearly outline the skills and needs the job will entail.

 Leave only essential requirements in the posting.
 If you do not need a Doctorate to perform this role – don’t make it a mandatory requirement.
 Ensure that you leave only the key descriptors in so that you draw the right attention while not discouraging candidates from a variety of industries.

-Bad hiring practices #3: Not including a salary range for a role
+Bad hiring practices #4: Not including a salary range for a role

-Every job has a salary range; no need to be coy about it.
+Every job has a salary range; there is no need to be coy about it.
 Be upfront during telephone interviews/pre-screens, or state the salary range in the job description.
 You will save yourself and the candidate’s time.

-Bad hiring practices #4: Forgetting to look at internal candidates
+Bad hiring practices #5: Ignoring internal candidates

 Your current employees are your greatest asset.
 They are already trained in your systems and are familiar with your products.
 Whenever possible, look to promote from within first.

-Bad hiring practices #5: Your interview practices are outdated
+Bad hiring practices #6: Your interview practices are outdated

-Without a good conversation, you will never get to know a candidate’s true personality.
-These means going off script in order to get them to truly open up about what they are looking for in their next role, and to really get them excited about this opportunity.
+Without a good discussion, you will never get to know a candidate’s real personality.
+This means going off-script to get them to truly open up about what they are looking for in their next role and to get them excited about this opportunity.

 Try to eliminate questions that allow unconscious bias into your decision making.
 Remove the useless questions that resulted in your last bad hire.
-Get rid of the robotic script and start having real conversations like real people simply trying to find out if they can work together.
+Get rid of the robotic script and start having real conversations, like real people trying to find out if they can work together.

 Finally, always be on time for your interviews.
 You set an incredibly poor example when you are late.
 As a hiring manager, how can you ever insist on punctuality if a candidate’s first impression of you doesn’t reflect that expectation?

-Bad hiring practices #6: Neglecting to check that interviewers know how to interview
+Bad hiring practices #7: Neglecting to check that interviewers know how to interview

 We worry that managers don’t know how to manage, so we train them to be great managers.
 We recognise that managing is not an innate skill.
-But for some reason, we assume that anyone has the ability to conduct a successful interview.
+But for some reason, we assume that anyone can conduct a successful interview.

-Bad hiring practices #7: Never getting back to candidates after interviews
+Bad hiring practices #8: Never getting back to candidates after interviews

 When you finally make your selection, thank all the candidates that applied, and let them know you’ve hired someone else.
-This may be time-consuming task, but it’s an easy way to ensure that your company has a great reputation in the marketplace.
+It may be a time-consuming task, but it’s an easy way to ensure that your company has an excellent reputation in the marketplace.

 Reference checks should be considered a critical part of the interview process.
 It is the lazy interviewer that forgets to check them before an offer goes out.

 None of this is rocket science, and yet bad hiring practices can be found in nearly every level of organisations.
-The hiring process is already long and involved; bad hiring practices just makes keeping the right candidate engaged even harder.
-By fixing a flawed hiring process you can vastly impact the quality of hires made and improve the experience for future and current employees.
+The hiring process is already long and involved; bad hiring practices makes keeping the right candidate engaged even harder.
+By fixing a flawed hiring process, you can vastly impact the quality of hires made and improve the experience for future and current employees.